 Jesus responds to their childish mockery by doubling down.
 Before Abraham was even born “I am!”.
 The parallel between God telling Moses that he is “I am” and Jesus now telling everyone that he is “I am” even before the birth of Abraham is a shocking claim of authority.
 Jesus is claiming to be the same God that spoke to Moses from the burning bush.
 If there are any doubts to the meaning of what Jesus said look at how the Jews respond to Jesus after he said this.

 59 At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds.
 John 8:59 ESV

 Moses was called by God out of a burning push.
 God’s authority is unquestioned in freeing the Jewish people out of Egypt.
 Jesus calls out to you dear reader with an authority that no expert, no scientist, no guru, no crystal, and no medium can ever claim.
-Jesus is God with us.
-Jesus is God in the flesh.
-Jesus came to die, to be buried, and to be resurrected so that God and his creation might be restored to fellowship.
+Here are the facts about Jesus: he is God with us, he is God in the flesh he came to die, to be buried, and to be resurrected so that God and his creation might be restored to fellowship.
 How will we respond to such an ultimate authority?
 Now is the time to trust and have faith in, Jesus, the authority that will never fail.